by Richard Murphey

 Our data has good coverage of Series A rounds and beyond, but it is harder to find data on seed funding.
 Most of the active Series A investors in biotech do seed investing as well, but often in companies they create in-house.
 In the last few years, tech VCs have become more active seed investors in biotech.
 A tech fund called Nfx has a good list of tech seed investors who have done some biotech.

-Below is a list of biotech startups that have received venture funding in the last quarter.
+Below is a list of biotech startups that have received venture funding in the last 30 days.
 It is updated on a weekly basis.
 Our coverage of Series A and later deals is on par with that of paid subscription databases, but we can't guarantee we catch everything.
 If we miss something let us know.

 If we define “top biotech startups” as “innovative biotherapeutics companies started in the last 50 years that were acquired for or currently trade at $10B+”, the most surprising characteristic is that most of these companies have relatively inexperienced CEOs (CEOs under the age of 40).
 It’s hard to find comprehensive data on CEO age and biotech startup performance, but I did a writeup of this topic here.